Moonlight Sunrise

 "Moonlight Sunrise" is a song recorded by South Korean girl group Twice.
-It was released as their second English-language single on January 20, 2023, through JYP Entertainment and Republic Records.
+It was released as their second original English-language single on January 20, 2023, through JYP Entertainment and Republic Records.
 It serves as a pre-release single of the group's twelfth extended play, Ready to Be, released in March.
 It is primarily an upbeat Miami bass, R&B and pop track that incorporates house, synth-pop, and dreamy elements in its production.

+"Moonlight Sunrise" received generally favorable reviews from critics, who praised the song's sultry lyrics and its fun, miami bass production, showing a new side of Twice.
+The track peaked at number 22 on the Billboard Global 200, number 84 on the Billboard Hot 100, and number 152 on South Korea's Circle Digital Chart.
+It also became a top-ten charting song in Hungary, Japan, and Taiwan.

 Background and release

 On December 21, 2022, Twice posted a poster showing the text "Twice / Our Youth" with the caption "First, 1/4 of 2023", revealing that they would release the second all-English single in January 2023, their first since "The Feels" in 2021, and their twelfth extended play in March of the same year.
 On January 3, 2023, Twice shared their new English single title on their social media account, called "Moonlight Sunrise", to be released on January 20.
 Individual and group concept photos were posted between January 10 and 15.
 The music video teaser was released through Twice's YouTube account on January 17.
+They performed the song for the first time at the 2023 Billboard Women in Music event held in Los Angeles on March 1.